-While small and slow the GermGuardian AC4100 is incredibly affordable, making it a great choice for small (less than 100 square feet) or for occasional use in a guest bedroom.
+While small and slow the GermGuardian AC4100 is incredibly affordable, making it a great choice for small (less than 100 square foot) rooms, or for occasional use in a guest bedroom.
 It performed much better than the other small, inexpensive purifiers in our air cleaning tests, earning it our Top Pick for Small Rooms Award.
 It's only big downside is the noise it makes, which isn't grating, but might annoy those that are sensitive to noise.
 If that's the case and you're looking for a small air purifier you might want to consider the Holmes HEPA Type Desktop or the Hamilton Beach TrueAir.
 Both of these small models are quieter, but didn't perform as well in our air cleaning tests.

 GermGuardian AC4100 Review